-September sees the herds of the Great Wildebeest Migration spread out like flies over the vast plains of Kenya’s Maasai Mara, having crossed the Mara River.
-You can still catch the tail end of the river crossings, but most of the herd are now grazing the nutritious green grass and dodging lions, leopards, cheetahs and hyenas that track them all year round.
+September sees the herds of the Great Wildebeest Migration spread out like flies over the vast plains of Kenya’s Maasai Mara.
+There are plenty of opportunities to see river crossings, often further north between the Mara Triangle and the Maasai Mara National Reserve.
 Pack your hat, because the weather will be hot and dry.

 In Tanzania, the dry season is peaking, and although the main herds of the Great Migration have crossed into Kenya, the Serengeti still provides non-stop wildlife action.
 The lesser-known northern circuit reserves of Tarangire and Lake Manyara are well worth visiting, as are the southern circuit gems Selous, Ruaha and Katavi.